enriquesuarezzz/shamelu/README.md

 # NextJS + Tailwind CSS Ecommerce with Firebase and Stripe

-This is a Next.js eCommerce application designed for selling swimsuits.
+This is a Next.js eCommerce application designed for selling fashion products.
 It uses Firebase as the database and Stripe for processing payments.

 ## Features

-- **Product Management**: Manage and display wines (red, white, sparkling) stored in Firebase.
+- **Product Management**: Manage and display products stored in Firebase.
 - **Cart Functionality**: Add products to a cart, view cart items, and proceed to checkout.
 - **Stripe Payments**: Secure payment processing via Stripe.
 - **Responsive Design**: Fully responsive UI for both desktop and mobile users.